ifm/libo3d3xx/README.md

 High-level features of this library include:

 * The code is written in modern C++11.
-* The library is modular, allowing developer to use only the parts they need without incurring the overhead of unnecessary dependencies.
+* The library is modular, allowing developers to use only the parts they need without incurring the overhead of unnecessary dependencies.
 * The `image` module of the library employs PCL and OpenCV native image formats for users who wish to immediately take advantage of the time-tested